 Full time faculty members:

 Scott Thompson, PT, M.P.T (program coordinator/instructor).
 Scott is a 1996 graduate of the University of Puget Sound Physical Therapy program.
 His clinical career has revolved primarily around orthopedic physical therapy, with an emphasis on spine, temporomandibular, vestibular, and chronic pain rehabilitation.
-In 2000 he first caught the teaching bug when he began conducting continuing education seminars for personal trainers.
-Five years later he made the jump to full-time teaching.
-Scott has been the director of two Physical Therapist Assistant programs and has served as the Dean of Academic Affairs at Carrington College – Pleasant Hill.
+In 2005 Scott began full-time teaching.
+He has been the director of two Physical Therapist Assistant programs and has served as the Dean of Academic Affairs at Carrington College – Pleasant Hill.
 He assumed the role of program coordinator for the SCC PTA Program in 2014.

 Patricia Harris, PT, MS. Graduate of UCB in Zoology 1971, NYU certificate program in Physical Therapy 1973, and Long Island Univ. advanced masters program in Physical Therapy.
 Clinical area of interest and practice is adult neurological disorders.
 Adult and pediatric NDT certification.
 Formerly lecturer at UCSF Curriculum in Physical Therapy, supervisor at Santa Clara Valley Medical Center, and instructor in the CSUS program in Physical Therapy.
 Pat was an adjunct faculty member with the program from 1993-2004 and since that time has been a full-time faculty member with responsibility for coordination of clinical education activities.